Westlake-AI/DMT-learn/README.md

 The code includes the following modules:
 * Training
 * Inference
-* Comparison with t-SNE and UMAP
+* Comparison with t-SNE, UMAP and PCA

 ## Requirements